VivianaGG/VivianaGG/README.md

 - 👋 Hi, I’m @VivianaGG
-- 👀 I’m interested in data science projects and web applications
+- 👀 I’m interested in a software developer
-- 🌱 I’m currently learning JavaScript and Django
+- 🌱 I’m currently learning JavaScript and Java
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me vggonzalezviviana@gmail.com